syncfusion-content/javascript-docs/js/Diagram/Tools.md

 ### Connectors

 To draw connectors, you have to set the JSON of the connector to `drawType` property.
-The drawing tool can be activated using the `tool` property as shown below.
+The drawing tool can be activated by using the `tool` property as shown.
 The following code example illustrates how to draw a straight line connector.

 {% highlight js %}